EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Survival of the Savvy.md

 - *Unofficial Influence Power.
 Savvy leaders also read the white spaces on the organizational chart.
 Besides tuning your antennas to official position power, pick up on the informal influencers and power connections.
 Who is part of the favored inner circle and who are the outcasts?
 Do you know who’s wired in, who has the ear of top management, and who really makes the decisions?*

 - *When asked who the boss is between daddy and mommy: “Who is the boss?
 You have to ask that?
 I’m the boss.
 Mommy is only the decision maker.”
 Title can be just that—a mere title.*

-- *“Toula, the man is the head, but the woman is the neck and she can turn the head any way she wants.”*

 - *The mother calms her daughter’s worries about how the “boss” of that family will respond by reassuring her, “Toula, the man is the head, but the woman is the neck and she can turn the head any way she wants.”*